Homemade Chemical Peel For Acne Scars

 6. Alpha-H Beauty Sleep Power Peel

 Alpha-H Beauty Sleep Power Peel is a bestseller for a reason.
 This powerful night cream combines active cosmeceuticals to brighten scars and clear the complexion.
 Key ingredients include Glycolic Acid, an effective exfoliator, to decongest skin and clear the pathway for other active ingredients to penetrate more deeply and easily.
-Retinol, another powerful ingredient, helps increase collagen production, fade discolouration, reduce scarring, and minimise acne breakouts.
+Retinol, another powerful ingredient, helps increase collagen production, fade discoloration, reduce scarring, and minimize acne breakouts.
 Alpha-H Beauty Sleep Power Peel is also enriched with Chronodyn, an algae derivative that helps with skin repair and skin-cell renewal.
-Axolight assists with skin brightening, and helps prevent age spots.
+Axolight assists with skin brightening and helps prevent age spots.

 Homemade Face Peel For Dead Skin

-A lactic acid peel for dry, dull skin
+1. A peel with lactic acid for dull, dry skin

-A glycolic acid peel to fight fine lines
+2. A glycolic acid exfoliation to combat fine wrinkles

 Strong Homemade Chemical Peel